Mice mites in dogs & what you can do about them

 In addition to vegetarian species, there are also predatory mites that are used in pest control and those that feed on carrion or dead tissue.
 However, much to the chagrin of other organisms - like your best friend - there are also parasitic species.

-Various Mite species are able to trigger mange in your furry nose.
+Various Mite species are capable of causing mange in your furry friend.
 These include Burrowing or scabies mites (Sarcoptes mites), Ear mange mites (Otodectes cynotis), Grass mites (Trombicula) and hair follicle mites (Demodex canis).

 As the characteristics of the mites differ, an infestation causes specific symptoms.
 In the following, I will introduce you to the two most common mite diseases: Demodicosis and Sarcoptes mange